soobinrho/dotfiles-personal/README.md

 # If after disk decryption the Kali hangs with an infinite boot, try
 # Ctrl + alt + F1 and then sudo apt update; sudo apt upgrade -y

+# Do not install the Nvidia driver at least until the kernel module error gets fixed
+# by the next release.

 # How to check network connectivity status.
 sudo nmcli general status
 sudo nmcli radio all